Graduate Students & Academic Visitors

 How to Apply

 Applications are invited three times a year.
 We aim to take 4 – 5 visitors every term, although the specific number depends on the availability of workspace.
 Please note that desk space cannot be guaranteed, though we will endeavour to provide it where possible.
 Applications are open for one month in advance of the deadlines (shown below), which are set at the beginning of week 0 of each term.
 Applications are to be submitted at least one term in advance of the proposed dates of the visit.
-The deadline for receipt of applications for Trinity Term 2013 is Monday 7 January 2013.

 If you wish to apply for the Visiting Scholars Programme or Visiting Student Programme, please download the relevant form here: